airbytehq/airbyte/docs/integrations/sources/instagram-migrations.md

 :::note

-You may see different results: `engagement` includes likes, comments and saves count while `total_interactions` includes likes, comments, saved and shares count.
+You may see different results: `engagement` count includes likes, comments, and saves while `total_interactions` count includes likes, comments, and saves, as well as shares.

 :::